-Extern's Name Placement Site
+Extern's Name Placement Site Supervisor(s) Date

-Supervisor(s) ervisor(s) Date

-Please assign a rating of upon ratings, compare the with a similar amount of he externship with what you would ex pect from an ex xternship in ge
+Please assign a rating of 1, 2, 3, 4, or 5 to each item below using the following scale.
+In deciding upon ratings, compare the externship with what you would expect from an externship in general with a similar amount of work responsibility.
+Indicate NA when Not Applicable.

-Unsatisfactory Needs Improvement Acceptable Very Good Excellent

-1 2 3 4 5
+Unsatisfactory Unsatisfactory Needs Improvement Very Good Excellent 1 2 3 4 5

+Quality of Supervision:

+1. Amount of Supervision.

+2. Level of Supportiveness.

+3. Case Conceptualization.

-2. Level of Supporti 3.
-Case Conceptuali 4.
-Feedback on Wri Comments: zation.
+4. Feedback on Written Work.

+Comments:

-Client Contact Opportur nities:
+Client Contact Opportunities:

 5. Assessment Cases.

 6. Individual Intervention Cases.

 7. Couple/Family Intervention Cases.

-8. Group Intervention ons.
+8. Group Interventions.

 Comments:

-Externship Environment:

-9. Comfort of Working Environment (e,g., adequate office space, parking, safety).10.
-Quality of Seminars.
+Externship Environment: 9.
+Comfort of Working Environment (e,g., adequate office space, parking, safety).
+10. Quality of Seminars.
 11. Interaction with Other Trainees.
 12. Professional Manner with Clients and Other Staff.
 Comments: Briefly list the professional activities that this extern can engage in.
 Describe the externship's strengths.
 Describe the externship's relative weaknesses.
+Describe the externship's relative weakhesses.
 Comments and suggestions for getting the most from this externship.